LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 }
 ```

-Because my index page contained *many* filters, I researched how to chain them together, and ended up with the following method:
+Because my particular index page implements many different filters, I researched how to chain them together, and ended up with the following method:

 ```javascript
 //default value includes all stories